amireh/bridge-mirage/README.md

 **`params`...**

-Is stuff you can passed through to the profile for configuring your subject.
+Is stuff you can pass through to the profile for configuring your subject.
 For React profiles, this means the props that the component gets rendered with.

 Keep in mind that you have full flexibility in this script; it's just like